FREQUENTLY ASKED QUESTIONS ON TRADEMARKS

 Can an applicant claim convention priority in a trademark application?

-(a) is a national or who is domiciled or who has a real and effective industrial establishment in a country which is a party to any convention, treaty or agreement relating to intellectual property rights or the repression of unfair competition to which the Philippines is also a party, or extends any reciprocal rights to nationals of the Philippines by law; and
+- is a national or who is domiciled or who has a real and effective industrial establishment in a country which is a party to any convention, treaty or agreement relating to intellectual property rights or the repression of unfair competition to which the Philippines is also a party, or extends any reciprocal rights to nationals of the Philippines by law; and

-(b) previously filed an application for registration of the same mark in one of those countries
+- previously filed an application for registration of the same mark in one of those countries

 What is the duration of a trademark registration in the Philippines?

-Yes.
-A trademark registration may be renewed for periods of ten (10) years after the expiration of the original ten-year term, upon payment of the prescribed fee and upon filing of a petition for renewal of registration.
+A trademark registration is valid for ten (10) years, renewable for periods of ten (10) years after the expiration of the original ten-year term.

 When must the petition for renewal of trademark registration be filed?